-Read our comprehensive guide to the best desktop laser cutters 2017, laser cutting techniques & technologies, services & more.
+Read our comprehensive guide to the best affordable home laser cutters, laser cutting services, techniques & technologies, and more.

 If you were to venture into any maker space in the world today, chances are you would find at least one 3D printer extruding away.
 But 3D printing isn’t the only manufacturing technology found within these innovative Fablabs.
 Once seen as a strictly industrial technology, laser cutting is increasingly used by small businesses, product designers, makers, and even hobbyists.

 When deciding whether you should utilize 3D printing or laser cutting, there are a number of factors to consider.
 In some cases, a laser cutter might prove to be the most advantageous manufacturing technology for your specific application.

 Here’s everything you need to know about laser cutter before pulling out your wallet.

 Best Home Laser Cutters & Laser Cutting Services 2017